Topic: Leadership

 Empower leaders to show recognition at work

 GE Appliances empowers their leaders to show appreciation and help employees feel valued.
 Previously, recognition was seen as compensation with cash awards, but GE Appliances wanted to move towards creating more meaningful recognition experiences for their people.
-So they launched recognise YOU, a new appreciation program on the Culture Cloud platform that enables all employees and leaders to send eCards to appreciate effort and give award nominations to reward results.
+So they launched Recognise YOU, a new appreciation program on the Culture Cloud platform that enables all employees and leaders to send eCards to appreciate effort and give award nominations to reward results.
 Leaders find it easy to send eCards and encourage peer-to-peer recognition.

-Analysis of recognition data shows the recognise YOU program generated a substantial impact.
+Analysis of recognition data shows the Recognise YOU program generated a substantial impact.
 When employees use the program to send or receive recognition, they were more likely to feel positive about leaders and the company:

 When employees used their employee recognition program, they were more likely to have positive feelings about leaders and the company